susiexsun/fraud_detection/README.md

 This project was built over 48 hours as a collaboration between myself and Kevin Lee (kmlee17).

-# EDA
+# The Features

+After extensive EDA, we carved out a subset of features.
-Exploratory Data Analysis conducted in iPython Notebook (aka Jupyter Notebook).
+EDA was conducted in iPython Notebook (aka Jupyter Notebook) and can be found in data/pair.ipynb

-# The Model
+Two key charts for feature selection:
+- Histograms of fraud and non-fraud accounts
+- Feature importance graph

+Feature Engineering is very important to this model, since there was a lot of free text and timestamps.

 # The Dashboard